ryanmalani/workshops/tutorials/uds-tutorial.md

 ### Setting up Dev Secrets

-We use this Zarf Package Config as part of our UDS Bundle to ensure required secrets are created and made available to downstream services.
-In this case we're having UDS use `kubectl` to pull a couple keys that were created by the minio install from the dev-minio namespace then save them as variables for later use.
+We use this ZarfPackageConfig as part of our UDS Bundle to ensure required secrets are created and made available to downstream services.
+In this case we're having UDS use `kubectl` to pull a couple secrets that were created by the minio install from the dev-minio namespace then save them as variables for later use.
 Create a `zarf.yaml` file in the `dev-secrets` directory:

 ```yaml